Robert S. Allen: Career

 In 1933, Allen was a fully recruited and undoubtedly witting Soviet agent.
 Under the assigned cover name of "George Parker," he covertly exchanged privileged information for money.
 He provided the Soviets with intelligence about Japanese military fortifications; news about potential appointments in the incoming Roosevelt administration; and information about the US government's plans for diplomatic recognition of the Soviet Union.

 In 1937, during the court-packing controversy, Allen and Pearson co-authored the book The Nine Old Men, about the U.S. Supreme Court.
 During the early forties he co-wrote the newspaper strip Hap Hopper with Drew Pearson.
 The strip was drawn by Jack Sparling.

 He served on General Patton's staff in World War II, reaching the rank of colonel.
-During a reconnaissance mission, Allen lost his right arm in combat fire.
+During a reconnaissance mission on April 7, 1945, near Apfelstädt, close to Erfurt, he got caught up in a firefight with a German unit and was seriously wounded.
+He was then taken prisoner and brought to a German military hospital in Erfurt.
+There, his arm was amputated.
+On April 11, 1945, he was liberated by soldiers of the 80th Infantry Division.
 His wartime diary was published after his death.

-In 1947, he edited the book Our Fair City, an exposé of corrupt conditions in American municipalities.
+He edited the book Our Fair City.
 He also wrote Lucky Forward: The History of Patton's Third Army.
-Papers concerning his military career reside in the George S. Patton Museum at Fort Knox, Kentucky.

 According to documents released by the CIA in 2007, Allen was the subject of a wiretap operation, Project Mockingbird.
 Associated Press reported: "Under pressure from Attorney General Robert F. Kennedy" in 1962, CIA director John McCone "agreed to tap the telephones of columnists Robert S. Allen and Paul Scott in an effort to identify their sources for classified information which was appearing in their columns," says a memo a decade later to the agency's director."